Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Georgia's games this season have gone over 44.5 points three of six times.

-- Kentucky and its opponents have combined to score more than 44.5 points in four of six games this season.
+- Georgia and its opponents have combined to put up more than 44.5 points in three of six games this season.

+- The combined points per game average of the two teams, 70.8, is 26.3 points more than Saturday's over/under.

-- Saturday's total is 26.3 points lower than the two team's combined 70.8 points per game average.
+- This contest's total is 21.5 points greater than the 23 these two squads combine to allow per game this season.

-- These two squads combine to surrender 23 points per game, 21.5 fewer than this contest's over/under.

-- The 44.5-point total for this game is eight points below the 52.5 points per game average total in Wildcats games this season.
+- The 44.5-point over/under for this game is eight points below the 52.5 points per game average total in Wildcats games this season.

 Georgia Stats and Trends

-- Georgia has played six games, with five wins against the spread.
+- Georgia has five wins against the spread in six games this year.

-- The Bulldogs have been favored by 23.5 points or more two times this season and covered the spread in one of them.
+- The Bulldogs have covered the spread once this season when favored by 23 points or more (in two chances).

-- Georgia's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- Georgia is 4-1 against the spread and 5-0 overall this season when the team notches more than 17.5 points.
+- Georgia is 4-1 against the spread and 5-0 overall this season when the team puts up more than 17.5 points.

-- When Georgia amasses more than 305 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Georgia picks up more than 305 yards, the team is 4-1 against the spread and 5-0 overall.

-- The Bulldogs have turned the ball over seven times this season, three more turnovers than the Wildcats have forced (4).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.